Banata

 isAnonymoustruefalse

-namenullProvided name (if given)
+namenullThe provided name (if given)

-emailVerifiedfalsefalse (verification email sent)
+emailVerifiedfalsefalse (a verification email is sent)

 Cleanup of Stale Anonymous Accounts